DangerDanny/Test_2020FC/docs/Fleet_Discovery/README.md

 - Looking at current aircraft that are on order (firm order)
 - Breakouts firm orders with the expected delivery date
-- It should be noted that in Fleet Discovery it does not count the number of engines; it counts the number of aircraft with a specific engine on it
-- Updated regular numbers will continue to be added as new orders are placed, deferrals are happening, and as deliveries happen.
+- Fleet Discovery does not count the number of engines; it counts the number of aircraft with a specific engine on it Updated regular numbers will continue to be added as new orders are being placed and when deferrals and deliveries are happening.
 - Includes:

 ### Deliveries/Retirements